Marcin-Fraszczak/Django_session_sharing_and_dynamic_models/README.md

 Client gets only session id in a cookie while the rest is saved to Redis database.

 Both Django and Flask are checking client's cookie and look for particular entry in Redis.

+When registering or loggin in, user can choose to share session between apps.